 What Happens If a Person Dies in New Jersey Without a Will or a Trust?

 We all know we are supposed to do estate planning, but not all of us get around to it.
 So, what happens if you don’t have a will or trust when you die in New Jersey?
-The answer is your estate will be distributed according to New Jersey laws, which may or may not be how you would have wanted it to be distributed.
+The answer is your estate will be distributed according to New Jersey laws, which may or may not be how you would have wanted your estate to be distributed.

 Dying without a will is called dying “intestate”.
-New Jersey has laws that determine what happens to your estate if you don’t have a will.
+New Jersey has laws that determine what happens to your estate if you don’t have a will or trust.
 If you are married, New Jersey will award a portion of your estate to your spouse, with the rest divided among your children.
 If you don’t have children, then your estate will be divided among other living relatives such as your parents or siblings.
 If you are single, New Jersey provides that your estate will go to your children or to other living relatives if you don’t have children.
-If you have absolutely no living relatives, then your estate will go to the State of New Jersey.
+If you have absolutely no living relatives, then your estate will be distributed to the State of New Jersey.
 This is called “escheating” to the State of New Jersey.

 Note that any jointly held assets, such as bank accounts or real estate, will go directly to the co-owner regardless of what your will or trust says.
 In addition, any life insurance policies or retirement accounts will go directly to the beneficiary designated on the account or policy.
 And if you have a trust, any assets in the trust will go to the beneficiary designated in the trust.